networktocode/network-importer/README.md

 ## Check/Create your devices in Netbox

-Currently, the networ-importer is not creating the devices in Netbox.
 A bare device needs to be already present in Netbox and the network-importer will be able to import all vlans, interfaces, ip addresses, cables, transceivers etc ..
+Currently, the network-importer is not creating the devices in Netbox.

 To be able to connect to the device the following information needs to be defined in NetBox:
-- primary ip address
+- Primary ip address
-- platform (must be a valid napalm driver or have a valid napalm driver defined)
+- Platform (must be a valid napalm driver or have a valid napalm driver defined)
-> Connecting to the device is not mandatory but some features depend on it: configuration update, transceivers, mostly cabling.
+> Connecting to the device is not mandatory but some features depends on it: configuration update, transceivers, mostly cabling.

 ## Configuration file